ballerina-platform/module-ballerinax-stan/stan-ballerina/Module.md

 #### Acknowledging Messages

-NATS Streaming offers At-Least-Once delivery semantics, meaning that once a message has been delivered to an eligible subscriber, if an acknowledgement is not received within the configured timeout interval, NATS Streaming will attempt redelivery of the message.
+NATS Streaming offers At-Least-Once delivery semantics meaning that once a message has been delivered to an eligible subscriber if an acknowledgment is not received within the configured timeout interval, NATS Streaming will attempt redelivery of the message.
 If you need to acknowledge the incoming messages manually, make sure to set the `autoAck` status of the service config to false as shown below.

 ```ballerina